interacto/angular-session/experiment.md

-# Practical Session #2
+# Practical Session #2: an experiment Web/Angular API / Interacto

 Procedure:
-- you should know, from your instructor, if you have to use either the Web/Angular API or Interacto in the three following exercises
+- you should know, from your instructor, if you have to use either the Web/Angular API or Interacto to do the three following exercises

-- take the project of the session #1 or re-clone the project
+- clone the project

-- read the following introduction

 - run the Angular app (run `Angular CLI Server`).
 This session focuses on the page http://localhost:4200/tp2

-- Do the three exercises using either the Web/Angular API or Interacto.
+- Do the three exercises using either the Web/Angular API or Interacto.<br/>
 Do not forget to commit locally your changes after each question (do not forget to add new files to git, if you created new files).
-Several questions may compose each exercise.
+Several questions may compose each exercise.<br/>
 The code to edit is located in `src/app/component/tp2`.

-- you have 30 minute max per exercise.
-The instructor will notify you about the delay.
-Do not forgot to commit files even if the delay expired.
-You can switch to the next exercise before the delay, but notify the instructor.

-- Put a zipped file of your folder `src` on moodle: https://moodleng.insa-rennes.fr/mod/assign/view.php?id=18007

-You can modify `ts`, `html`, or `css` files of the component `src/app/component/tp2`.
+You can modify `ts`, `html`, or `css` files of this component.
 You can also modify `src/app/service/data.service.ts`.
-There is no need to write tests.
+There is no need to write tests.<br/>
 As a reminder, in Angular you can create new class using this command:
 `ng generate class classname`

+- you have a delay for each exercise (written in each exercise).<br/>
+Do not forgot to commit files even if the delay expired.<br/>
+You can switch to the next exercise before the delay, but notify the instructor.

+- At the end of the session, delete the folder `node_modules`,  put a zipped file of the project folder on moodle: https://moodleng.insa-rennes.fr/mod/assign/view.php?id=18007 <br/>
+Make sure the archive contains the hidden folder `.git`.

+- You can ask the instructor for clarifications

 ## #1 -- Triple click to change a color